-Hello fellow starving artists!
-Today I’m sharing some info about selling your art on POD (print on demand) websites, specifically Redbubble.
+Hello fellow artists!
+Today I’m sharing some info about selling your art on the POD (print on demand) website Redbubble.

 In this post I will be giving a review of my experiences with Redbubble where I have been selling my art for a few years now.

 Read on to learn more about how to sell your art on Redbubble!

-My first impressions of Rebubble is that they are artist focused, cater to a trendy audience and have a sense of humour.
+My first impressions of Rebubble is that they are artist focused, cater to a young and trendy audience and have a sense of humour.

 Their website layout is sleek and easy to navigate.
 On the home page there are rotating featured artists and art works that are updated daily.

-You can also “like” other people’s designs and “follow” other artists, which I recommend taking advantage of.
+You can also “like” other people’s designs and “follow” other artists, and leave comments on their work.

-In terms of products, the range is similar to Society6, and includes apparel, various electronics cases, and home decor items.
+In terms of products, the range is similar to Society6,which includes apparel, various electronics cases, and home décor items.
 The prices are about the same as other POD’s and they often offer 20% off or other promotions.

 I love this scarf, the print turned out beautiful and the fabric is and soft and silky.
 I find it is well made.

 I’ve also purchased a hoody, t-shirt and stickers with my own designs.
-All are good quality and I’ve had no issues, however I did find the t-shirt a bit large for a Small.
+All are good quality and I’ve had no issues, however I did find the t-shirt ran a bit large.

 One really popular product on Redbubble are stickers.
 I usually sell a few of these daily.
 So optimizing your designs for stickers is a great way to sell your art on Redbubble.
 Below is a picture of several of my sticker designs.
 They are super cute, and affordable too!